 - BE AWARE: depositing any matter capable of obstructing the flow of, or interfering with the operation of, a sewer is enforceable through the Region’s Sewer By-Law – 47-2008.

 What should you do with your fats, oils and grease?

 - Let the grease cool and harden, then scrape it and food scraps from trays, plates, pots and pans, utensils, grills, and cooking surfaces into your Green Bin.

 - Small volumes of liquid cooking oil can be placed into the Green Bin as long as the oil can be absorbed by the other organic materials or paper towels.

-- Larger amounts should be collected into a sealed container labelled “cooking oil” and can be dropped off at household hazardous waste depots on community environment days.
-See the Niagara Region’s site for more information.
+- Larger amounts should be collected into a sealed container labelled “cooking oil” which can be dropped off at household hazardous waste depots on community environment days.
+See the Niagara Region’s website for more information.